pkardas/notes/books/go/notes.md

 Concurrency - the CS term for breaking up a single process into independent components and specifying how these components safely share data.
 Most languages provide concurrency via a library that uses OS-level threads that share data by attempting to acquire locks.
-Go is different, and is based on CCommunicating Sequential Processes.
+Go is different, and is based on Communicating Sequential Processes.

 _Concurrency is not parallelism._ Concurrency is a tool to better structure the problem you are solving - whether concurrent code runs in parallel depends on the hardware and if the algorithm allows it.